-8. Complete and submit final report
+10. Complete and submit final report

 - Prepare a final, double-spaced, type-written (Times New Roman, 12-point font) report of maximum 3500 words, excluding abstract, references, tables and figures.
-The report must follow the format of a scientific journal with sections on Introduction, Materials and Methods, Results, Discussion, Acknowledgement, Citations or References, Tables and Figures. - Please see Appendix for detail and Template in Quercus.
+The report must follow the format of a scientific journal with sections on Introduction, Materials and Methods, Results, Discussion, Acknowledgement, References, Tables and Figures. - Please see Appendix for detail and Template/Checklist in Quercus.

-9. Presentation
+11. Presentation

 • Present their research in a 10-minute "PowerPoint" presentation with an additional 5-minute question and answer period.
-This will be scheduled at the end of the fall or winter term.
+Supervisors and peers will be invited.